Spider Veins and Varicose Veins – More Than Just Unwanted

 In order to effectively conduct spider vein and varicose vein treatments, it’s necessary to treat the underlying vein disease first.
 Otherwise, you’re treating a symptom without dealing with the actual problem.
 Venous insufficiency develops when the valves in the veins of the legs become dysfunctional.
 Normally, the valves close fully and open fully in sequence with each cycle of your heart.
 This helps circulate blood around the body.
 Over time, however, these valves – especially in the legs, where they are under the most pressure fighting against gravity – can become weaker, and not close fully.
 This allows blood to fall back behind the valves, increasing pressure in the veins and pooling behind the valves.
 The veins are then stimulated to branch out and try to find pathways around the dysfunctional valves, and that’s what creates spider veins and varicose veins.
 So it’s essential to treat this vein disease as part of any spider vein or varicose vein treatment, or your problems will simply resurface.

-The Best Vein Treatment in Houston at Vein Treatment Clinic of Houston
+One of the Best Vein Treatment in Houston at Vein Treatment Clinic of Houston

-For the best vein treatment in Houston, you should visit the Vein Treatment Clinic of Houston.
-Here, vein specialists (who are board-certified medical doctors) use the latest techniques and equipment to treat spider veins, varicose veins, and the underlying vein disease that causes them.
+For one of the best vein treatment in Houston, you should visit the Vein Treatment Clinic of Houston.
+Here, vein doctors (who are board-certified medical doctors) use the latest techniques and equipment to treat spider veins, varicose veins, and the underlying vein disease that causes them.
 Affordable, minimally-invasive procedures that take about an hour can be performed on an outpatient basis.
 Effective vein removal and vein treatment will eliminate not only the unsightly spider veins and varicose veins on your legs, but address the health risks from untreated vein disease.

 Vein Treatment Procedures

 In previous decades, vein removal was a surgical procedure, literally removing the troublesome veins with dysfunctional valves from the body.
 Fortunately, surgery is no longer required.
 Modern medical treatment options allow for effective vein treatment with minimally-invasive techniques that offer almost no significant downtime, little to no pain, and are as simple as an injection or a tiny incision in most cases.
 There are a variety of treatment options used for spider veins and varicose veins, depending on their severity, size, and location.
-A qualified vein specialist will be able to choose the right vein treatment options for your particular case to ensure the best outcome.
+A qualified vein doctor will be able to choose the right vein treatment options for your particular case to ensure one of the best outcome.
 In many situations, multiple vein treatment options are used, especially when it comes to varicose vein treatments, as certain treatments have better success for certain parts of the veins with relation to your overall leg anatomy.
 Below, we highlight some of the different vein treatment procedures used by the Vein Treatment Clinic of Houston, and how they work.

 Most often used for spider veins, sclerotherapy involves injecting an irritant, known as a sclerosant, into spider veins.
 This causes the vein walls to react and contract, collapsing the veins from within.
 This is mostly a cosmetic procedure, and is typically done after dealing with the larger varicose veins and underlying dysfunctional vein that is the source of the vein disease.